jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 The maintainers are often not aware that their crate fails to build when cross-compiled, or interested in putting in the effort to make it succeed.

+## Background: How much is a lot?

+Currently, docs.rs adds roughly 200k files a day to the server.
+It has 3.2 terabytes in storage, with about 2 gigabytes added per day.
+There are a total of approximately 320 million files currently stored.

 ## Background: Other reasons storage costs are high

 - Currently, docs.rs does not compress HTML documentation,